yannickmahe/HanziList/README.md

 alternative & alternative2: the alternative form of the character trad1 & trad2: the traditionnal form(s) of the character.

+### hanzi.csv
-hanzi.csv file is a dump of the table, with same columns
+This file is a dump of the hanzi table, with same columns

+### hanzi.bson
-hanzi.bson is a dump of an equivalent mongodb table, with document structure like this:
+This file is a dump of an equivalent mongodb table, with document structure like this:
 [_id] => MongoId Object (
     [$id] =>
 )